-If one of the following reasons occurs, the certificate is revoked within 5 (five) days:
+If one of the following reasons occurs, the certificate is revoked within 5 days:

-- The certificate was misused: - The CA is made aware of a material change in the information contained in the certificate; - The CA determines or is made aware that any of the information appearing in the certificate is inaccurate; - The CA is made aware that the Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - The CA is made aware that the certificate was not issued in accordance with the requirements of the CA's CPS, CP or applicable normative requirements; - The certificate's algorithm type and key size, or the public key parameters generation and quality checking no longer comply with the i) Baseline Requirements for the SSL certificates; and/or ii) ETSI TS 119 312; - The CA is made aware of any circumstances indicating that use of a Fully-Qualified Domain Name or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - The CA is made aware that a SSL Wildcard certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - The CA is made aware of a demonstrated or proven method that exposes the Subscriber's private key to compromise, methods have been developed that can easily calculate it based on the public key (such as a Debian weak key, or if there is clear evidence that the specific method used to generate the private key was flawed; - When applicable, the cryptographic token/smartcard where the private key is stored have been lost, destruct or deteriorated.
+- The certificate was misused; - The CA is made aware of a material change in the information contained in the certificate; - The CA determines or is made aware that any of the information appearing in the certificate is inaccurate; - The CA is made aware that the Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - The CA is made aware that the certificate was not issued in accordance with the requirements of the CA's CPS, CP or applicable normative requirements;

+- The certificate's algorithm type and key size, or the public key parameters generation and quality checking no longer comply with ETSI TS 119 312; - The CA is made aware of any circumstances indicating that use of a Fully-Qualified Domain Name or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - The CA is made aware of a demonstrated or proven method that exposes the Subscriber's private key to compromise, methods have been developed that can easily calculate it based on the public key (such as a Debian weak key, or if there is clear evidence that the specific method used to generate the private key was flawed; - When applicable, the cryptographic token/smartcard where the private key is stored have been lost, destruct or deteriorated.